guardian/actions-riff-raff/README.md

                 cacheControl: private
                 publicReadAcl: false
 ```

+By default, `stack::app` will be the Riffraff project name.
+Use the (optional)
+`projectName` setting to override this.

 The `deployments` section structure is equivalent to the same section of a
 `riff-raff.yaml` file with an addition field per deployment called `source` that